 Assessing interdisciplinary integration in STEAM aims to capture the depth of students' understanding and their capacity to apply knowledge in innovative and interconnected ways.
 Assessing interdisciplinary integration in STEAM education presents unique challenges.
 Traditional assessment methods, often designed for individual subjects, may not effectively capture the interdisciplinary nature of STEAM projects.
 The fluidity and dynamic nature of interdisciplinary learning can make it challenging to develop standardized assessments that accurately measure students' abilities to connect concepts across diverse disciplines.
-Another challenge lies in the need for educators to navigate the tension between assessing content knowledge and evaluating the process of interdisciplinary thinking.
-Effective interdisciplinary projects often involve iterative processes, experimentation, and collaboration, which may not align neatly with conventional grading systems.
+Another challenge lies in the need for educators to navigate the tension between assessing content knowledge and evaluating the processes, experimentation, and collaboration, which may not align neatly with conventional grading systems.